Friend spotlight!

 Composite in C++

-Composite is a structural design pattern that allows composing objects into a tree-like structure and work with the it as if it was a singular object.
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

 Composite became a pretty popular solution for the most problems that require building a tree structure.
 Composite’s great feature is the ability to run methods recursively over the whole tree structure and sum up the results.